 The R.A.'s are the first person whom you should contact with a problem or concern.
 You may call upon your R.A. to assist you with noise complaints, lock-outs, fire alarms, dealing with roommate conflicts, and to hear your programming ideas.
 In addition to having an R.A. assigned to your area, you also have access to an "on-duty" R.A.
 An R.A. is on duty (R.A.O.D.) every night to assist you when your R.A. is not available.
 On weekdays R.A.O.D.'s start their duty shifts at 7:00 p.m. and are available until 8:00 a.m. the next morning.
-On weekends and holidays, an R.A. on duty.
-During intersession and breaks when the Residence Hall Front Desk to reach the R.A. on duty.
-During intersession and breaks when the Residence Hall Commons and Residence Halls are closed, please contact the R.A.O.D. via the Campus Public Safety Office at 314-340-5336.
+On weekends and holidays, an R.A. on duty is available 24 hours.
+You may call the Residence Hall Front Desk or RA On-Call number to reach the R.A. on duty.
+During intersession and breaks when the Residence Hall Commons and Residence Halls are closed, please contact the R.A.O.D. via the Campus Public Safety Office at 314-340-3333.
 There is at least one R.A. on duty every night with more R.A.'s on duty as the Residence Hall needs warrant.
 If you call in, please be certain to identify your location for better assistance.